Who are the 10 best MPLS providers you should be comparing?

 BT Business & Global Services

-BT Business MPLS BT Business and BT Global Services offer significant network reach both within the UK and in excess of 198 countries.
-With Managed Services from their 24*7 Belfast NOC (Network Operation Centre), their core product revolves around Ethernet Point to Point Multipoint for Short Haul and Global VLL (Virtual Leased Line), MPLS, VPLS, SD WAN & Cloud Voice (hosted IPT SIP).
+BT MPLS - BT Business and BT Global Services offer significant network reach both within the UK and in excess of 198 countries.
+With Managed MPLS solutions & services from their 24*7 Belfast NOC (Network Operation Centre), their core product revolves around Ethernet Point to Point Multipoint for Short Haul and Global VLL (Virtual Leased Line), MPLS, VPLS, SD WAN & Cloud Voice (hosted IPT SIP).
 BT is leading their SD WAN proposition with Cisco Meraki and Vipela, both of which are available with MPLS or Internet.
-BTs latest Broadband offering is an ideal Failover proposition due to their 4G Assure product feature.
-BT offer several professional service solution options surrounding security policies via leading platforms including Check Point and Fortigate.
+BTs latest Broadband offering is an ideal failover proposition due to their 4G Assure product feature which represents an ideal IPSec VPN diversity option.
+BT offer several professional service solution options surrounding security with policies via leading platforms including Check Point and Fortigate.
 Security is available if clients wish to self-manage or acquire fully managed services.

 Century Link (Level 3)